irdest/irdest/README.md

 MacOS, BSD, …), and Android mobile phones.  iOS support is on the roadmap.

-**qaul.net** is both a cross-platform application, implementing **messaging**, **filesharing**, and **voice calls**, but also a **development toolkit** to create fully decentralised third-party applications.
+**qaul** is both a cross-platform application, implementing **messaging**, **filesharing**, and **voice calls**, but also a **development toolkit** to create fully decentralised third-party applications.

-In order to be able to run on unpriviledged mobile platforms qaul.net implements **decentralised routing protocols** and utilities entirely in userspace.
+In order to be able to run on unpriviledged mobile platforms qaul implements **decentralised routing protocols** and utilities entirely in userspace.
 The codebase is largely written in [Rust](https://rustlang.org), with only a few compatibility components